Cally Taylor: Career

 Her first psychological thriller, The Accident, sold over 150,000 copies in the UK alone and reached number 3 in the Amazon UK Kindle Chart.
 The BookSeller magazine named The Accident 'One of the Top Ten Bestselling Debuts of 2014'.

-The Lie, ranked at number 5 in the Sunday Times Bestseller charts in the first full week of publication and remained in the top 20 for five weeks.
-It also hit the number one spots on Amazon.co.uk Kindle, Kobo, Google Books, iBooks and Sainsbury ebooks and took the number 2 spot below The Girl On The Train in The Bookseller Official E-Book Sales Ranking for May 2015.
+The Lie ranked at number 5 in the Sunday Times Bestseller charts in the first full week of publication and remained in the top 20 for five weeks.
+It also reached the number one spots on Amazon Kindle, Kobo, Google Books, iBooks and Sainsbury ebooks and took the number 2 spot below The Girl on the Train in The Bookseller Official E-Book Sales Ranking for May 2015.
 The Lie was shortlisted for two Dead Good Books Reader Awards in 2015: Most Recommended Read and Most Exotic Location.
 The Lie has been optioned for TV by The Forge.

-The Missing, was ranked at number 6 in the Sunday Times bestseller chart. and sold over 100,000 paperbacks within a year of publication.
+The Missing was ranked at number 6 in the Sunday Times bestseller chart and sold over 100,000 paperbacks within a year of publication.